mollie/api-documentation/source/reference/v2/payments-api/get-payment.rst

           * - ``customer``

               .. type:: URL object
+                 :required: false

             - The API resource URL of the customer this payment belongs to.
 Not present if not linked to a customer.

+          * - ``order``

+              .. type:: URL object
+                 :required: false

+            - The API resource URL of the order this payment was created for.
+Not present if not created for an order.

 Payment method specific details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^